 Sunscreen: I love this one by Neutrogena because it’s very light and oil-free

 Bug Spray: this one by Cutter is great because it is smooth and dry.
 I have always hated the smell of bug spray and this one has a very light scent.

 It’s also important to realize that being a girl, “that time of the month” doesn’t get put on hold when you’re traveling.
 To make traveling easier, look into buying a menstrual cup.
 This guide to the best menstrual cups should help in your search!

 4) Compression Socks: These are really important when traveling internationally.
 You don’t want to get deep vein thrombosis!
 Plus the flights can be chilly so they’ll also keep your feet warm.

-5) Lumsing power bank: keeps all of my electronics charged for the flight and while out and about.
+5) Lumsing power bank: This nifty gadget keeps all of my electronics charged for the flight and while out and about.

 6) Fujifilm Instax mini 8 + extra batteries + extra film: I bought this Polaroid camera a month ago and absolutely love it!
 It takes unique photos and I love that I can have them printed instantly.

 7) Belkin headphone splitter: Logan and I love movies so this was essential for us when traveling!
 While most airlines offer in-flight movies nowadays, we had downloaded some on his iPad for the plane ride.

 8) Lewis ‘n Clark travel pillow: I was a little skeptical about the comfort of an inflatable neck pillow but have been pleasantly surprised by this one.
 It easily fills with 1-2 breaths of air and deflated at the push of a button.
 I also really like that it has a soft washable cover over it!
 BONUS: you can find it on Amazon for around $12!

 Update: while international flights typically provide you with a travel pillow having our extra one kept our necks from aching.